SOLD OUT: Annual conference – Vulnerability and Policing: Reducing Harm, Strengthening Justice

 Cloth Hall Court, Quebec St, Leeds, LS1 2HA

-The two-day conference is open to representatives from government, policy makers, professionals in policing, public health, social care and education, community-based organisations, third sector organisations supporting vulnerable groups, as well as researchers.
+The two-day in-person conference is open to representatives from government, policy makers, professionals in policing, public health, social care and education, community-based organisations, third sector organisations supporting vulnerable groups, as well as researchers.

 The sessions will reveal new findings from the Centre’s research projects and provide insights into the latest work in the field of vulnerability and policing.
 By bringing researchers, practitioners, policy makers and community groups together, the event will offer opportunities to explore how research can be applied to policy and practice.